CsGoat/csgo-2026-server-setup-script/README.md

 # CS:GO Standalone Dedicated Server Setup Script

+> **Prefer step-by-step instructions?** See the [Manual Setup Guide](ManualSetup.md) to do it manually without the script.

 An automated setup script for hosting a dedicated server on the new standalone CS:GO release (App ID 4465480) on Ubuntu Linux.

 Valve re-released CS:GO as a separate, unlisted app on Steam on March 3, 2026.
-There are no official servers, no working server browser, and no updates — community servers are the only way to play online.
+Because there are no official servers, community servers are the only way to play online.
 This script handles the full installation and configuration so players can connect.

 ## What It Does

 - Installs CS:GO dedicated server files via SteamCMD (app 740)
 - Fixes the bundled `libgcc_s.so.1` conflict that prevents the server from starting on modern Ubuntu
 - Patches `steam_appid.txt` and `csgo/steam.inf` to the new app ID (4465480)
-- Installs MetaMod:Source 1.11 and SourceMod 1.11 (correct Source 1 builds)
+- Installs MetaMod:Source 1.11 and SourceMod 1.11
 - Downloads, compiles, and installs the [NoLobbyReservation](https://github.com/eldoradoel/NoLobbyReservation) plugin (required for players to connect)
 - Creates a basic `server.cfg`
 - Generates a `start.sh` launch script

+> **Note on versions:** This script installs MetaMod:Source 1.11 and SourceMod 1.11.
+These are the specific versions I got working, newer or older builds may also work, but these are confirmed.

 ## Requirements